-Always remember: Antibiotic Susceptibility testing should be performed on clinically significant isolates, not on all microorganisms recovered in culture.
+Antibiotic susceptibility testing should be performed only on clinically significant isolates, not on all microorganisms recovered in culture.

-World Health Organization (WHO) recommends routine use of modified Kirby-Bauer Method for routine antibiotic susceptibility testing.
+World Health Organization (WHO) recommends the use of modified Kirby-Bauer method for routine antibiotic susceptibility testing.
 According to WHO to avoid errors following guidelines should be used:

 - Antibiotic discs should be of correct diameter (6.35 mm).

 - Antibiotic discs should be of correct potency

 - The stock supply should be stored frozen (-20° C).

 - The working supply should be kept no longer than 1 month in a refrigerator (2–8° C).

 - Only Mueller Hinton agar of performance-tested quality should be used.